 - The patient should dress in freshly washed clothes.

 - Make sure to pack a box or case to hold contacts and removable appliances.

 Things to Think About Before the Procedure or Surgery

 The following are things you can start organizing and planning as soon as the procedure or surgery is scheduled.

 What to Bring

-Adults, age 18 or over, who are scheduled for surgery must arrange for a designated driver to take them home after the procedure.
+- People scheduled for a procedure or surgery must arrange for a designated driver to take them home afterward.

 Vaccinations & Illnesses